Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

-To engineer a ground state with coexisting chiral domains, we synthesized single crystals of 1\textit{T}-Ti$_x$Ta$_{1-x}$S$_2$ (x = 0.05 – 0.11) using the chemical vapor transport method.
-Figure \ref{fig1}b,c show temperature-dependent XRD measurements for a representative sample with x = 0.06.
-The NC-CDW peak are given by the vectors $Q_\alpha^{NC}\sim(\sigma_1^{NC}+\sigma_2^{NC}, \,-\sigma_2^{NC},\,1/3),\,\,Q_\beta^{NC}\sim(\sigma_1^{NC}, \,\sigma_2^{NC},\,1/3)$ with $\sigma_1^{NC}= 0.248$ and $\sigma_2^{NC}= 0.068 ~$\cite{spijkerman1997x}.
-Upon cooling, the IC–to–NC CDW transition temperature $T_{NC}$ is reduced to $\sim$306 K, significantly lower than the $\sim$350 K transition in pristine 1\textit{T}-TaS$_2$ \cite{wilson1975charge}.
-Near $T_{NC}$, we observe a coexistence region in which both IC-CDW and NC-CDW peaks are present.
-Most importantly, in the low-temperature NC-CDW phase we directly observe the stable coexistence of $\alpha$ and $\beta$ chiral domains, which is in contrast to the single-domain chiral ground state found in pristine 1\textit{T}-TaS$_2$ \cite{zhao2023spectroscopic}.
-The $\alpha$ and $\beta$ domains are physically equivalent; for convenience we label the domain with stronger diffraction intensity as the $\alpha$ domain and the weaker one as the $\beta$ domain.
-We quantify the chiral domain distribution by the intensity ratio of $I_\alpha / I_\beta$.
-In pristine 1T-TaS$_2$, the absence of one domain type results in an infinite ratio.
-In contrast, the doped sample with x=0.06 exhibits a finite ratio of approximately 2:1 (\ref{fig1}c).
-This finite ratio indicates a coexisting ground state, where the $\alpha$ domain dominates, but the $\beta$ domain stably exists; their free energies are not yet fully degenerate.
+{\emph{Coexistence of chiral domains}}--To engineer a ground state with coexisting chiral domains, we synthesized 1\textit{T}-Ti$_x$Ta$_{1-x}$S$_2$ single crystals with $x=0.05$--0.11 by chemical vapor transport.
+Figures~\ref{fig1}(b) and~\ref{fig1}(c) show temperature-dependent X-ray diffraction data for a representative $x=0.06$ sample, which were performed using a custom-built diffractometer equipped with a Mo K$_{\alpha}$ source with a photon energy of 17.48~keV.
+The NC-CDW reflections occur at $Q_\alpha^{\mathrm{NC}}\sim(\sigma_1^{\mathrm{NC}}+\sigma_2^{\mathrm{NC}},-\sigma_2^{\mathrm{NC}},1/3)$ and $Q_\beta^{\mathrm{NC}}\sim(\sigma_1^{\mathrm{NC}},\sigma_2^{\mathrm{NC}},1/3)$, with $\sigma_1^{\mathrm{NC}}=0.248$ and $\sigma_2^{\mathrm{NC}}=0.068$~\cite{spijkerman1997x}.
+Upon cooling, the IC--NC transition occurs at $T_{\mathrm{NC}}\sim306$~K, substantially below the $\sim350$~K transition in pristine 1\textit{T}-TaS$_2$~\cite{wilson1975charge}.
+IC- and NC-CDW reflections coexist over a narrow temperature interval near $T_{\mathrm{NC}}$.
+In the low-temperature NC-CDW phase, both $\alpha$ and $\beta$ chiral reflections remain visible, in contrast to the predominantly single-domain state of pristine 1\textit{T}-TaS$_2$~\cite{zhao2023spectroscopic}.
+For convenience, we label the domain with the stronger diffraction intensity as $\alpha$ and the weaker one as $\beta$.
+Their relative populations are characterized by the integrated-intensity ratio $I_\alpha/I_\beta$.
+For $x=0.06$, this ratio is approximately $2:1$ (Fig.~\ref{fig1}(c)), demonstrating a stable but imbalanced coexistence of the two chiral domains.